gsm1011/hadoop.admin/manuscript/chapter4.md

 The output shows that some percentage of data blocks is under replicated.
-But because HDFS can automatically make duplication for those data blocks, the HDFS filesystem and the '/' directory are both HEALTHY.
+But because HDFS can automatically make duplication for those data blocks, the HDFS filesystem and the `/` directory are both `HEALTHY`.

 Check the status of all the files on HDFS with the following command: